strogo/ithaca/_posts/2010-05-23-upgrade-osx.md

 + [AppZapper][appzapper] for cleanup
 + [Theremin][theremin] (backed by [MPD][mpd] via Homebrew) for music
 + [Gruml][gruml] for RSS feeds
-+ [Itsy][itsy] and/or Echofon for Twitter (if Itsy supported lists, it would be Itsy period)
++ [Itsy][itsy] and/or [Echofon][echofon] for Twitter (if Itsy supported lists, it would be Itsy period)
 + [Growl][growl] for notifications

 ## Tweaks

 Even less fancy, but again, it may be useful sometime to have these collected somewhere.

-There's no simple way to change the hideous default login background.
+There's no preference to change the hideous default login background.
 Luckily, this works just fine:

 <pre class="textmate-source"><span class="source source_shell">defaults write /Library/Preferences/com.apple.loginwindow DesktopPicture /path/to/picture.png</span></pre>

 To manage multiple Ruby and Perl installations (and stay sane), use [rvm][rvm] and [App-perlbrew][perlbrew].
-They both work on the same principle: they automate the installation of multiple language interpreters in your $HOME directory, and they make it easy to switch between interpreters. (`rvm` hides things away in `$HOME/.rvm`, and App-perlbrew puts things in `$HOME/perl5`.
+They both work on the same principle: they automate the installation of multiple language interpreters in your `$HOME` directory, and they make it easy to switch between interpreters. (`rvm` hides things away in `$HOME/.rvm`, and App-perlbrew puts things in `$HOME/perl5`.
 I prefer the tidiness of using a hidden directory, but it's not a dealbreaker. __Edit__: I didn't read the documentation carefully enough.
 You can change the default installation location easily.
 Simply set a different `PERLBREW_ROOT` prior to installation with export: `export PERLBREW_ROOT=/path/to/wherever/perlbrew`.)
 I'm going to write up a whole post just on these two later, but if you haven't checked them out, you should.

 If you have a Homebrew-installed Python and you install [Getmail][getmail], the binaries end up lost in `/usr/local/Cellar/python/2.x.x/bin` - far away from your likely `$PATH`.
 This breaks Mutt - or to be more precise, it means that Mutt can't receive mail.
 My solution: symlink the four Getmail binaries to `/usr/local/bin`.
 (There is probably a better fix for this, but I don't care enough about Python installations to bother searching for it.)